DreamCobbler/fiction-dl/README.md

 ### Typographic corrections

 **fiction-dl** automatically applies basic typographic corrections to the content of downloaded stories.
+For example:

 | Source Text                  | Corrected Text           |
 |------------------------------|--------------------------|